kayla014/GlamSwap-SA-C2C-Website/README.md

 # GlamSwap SA

-A consumer-to-consumer fashion marketplace for buying, selling, and renting formal outfits across South Africa — built for matric dances, weddings, and other formal events.
+A peer-to-peer fashion marketplace for buying, selling, and renting formal outfits across South Africa — built for matric dances, weddings, and other formal events.

 ## Overview